-The Commission is convinced that WACC post-Tax of 7.90% and WACC pre-Tax of 9.82% to be applied to DOMLEC's regulated asset base is reasonable.
+The Commission is convinced that for the reasons and arguments made in this document that a WACC post-Tax of 7.90% and WACC pre-Tax of 9.82% to be applied to DOMLEC's regulated asset base is reasonable and this balances the interests of the company and consumers and is consistent with the regulatory principles enunciated in the Determination.
+It also believes that it exercised its duty consistently with Section 21 of the Act and acted in accordance with Section 22 of the said Act.